vmoraesfl/FightThePandemicProject/Webpage/README.md

 **[Acess The Website](https://fightthepandemic.co/)**

-## Development Tools and References
+## Development Tools and Resources
 The Website was developed using HTML, CSS and JS.

 The Art Design was mainly produced with Photshop CC 2020.